 The Snowman Trek is known as one of the best long-distance hikes in the world, and also as one of the most challenging.
 Starting in the Paro Valley in western Bhutan the route traces a wide arc along the main ridge of the Himalayas, passing through the extremely remote region of Lunana, before reaching Bhumtang in the east of the country.
 It covers 360 kilometres, 14 high mountain passes and countless vertical metres, including several ascents up to an altitude of 5,600 metres.

 The remote nature of this trek in Bhutan, and the unpredictable weather patterns that prevail in the region add to the challenging nature of the Snowman Trek.
 Reportedly, fewer than half of all Snowman trekkers make it all the way to Bhumtang.
-And more people have stood on the summit of Mount Everest than have completed the Snowman Trek.
+Or as Bhutan connoisseur Bart Jordans puts it: “More people have stood on the summit of Mount Everest than have completed the Snowman Trek.”
 But it’s definitely not about prestige; this extreme long-distance hike is far too obscure to garner recognition.

 After a three-hour drive, Pema pulls the four-wheel drive to a halt at Shana Zampa, a village in the Bhutan’s Paro Valley.
 From here on in, it’s our feet that will do the work – for a full 26 days, if, like me, you want to start the Snowman Trek right from the beginning.
 I’m introduced to the crew, made up of Sonam (guide), Yeshi (cook) as well as Dawa and Sangay (the best hosts ever).
 Then, there’s the so-called ‘horse man’ who’s in charge of the pack animals that will carry the gear.